World Cup host Brazil struggles to fill stadiums

 | SAO PAULO

-SAO PAULO Brazilians like to say theirs is the country of soccer and it certainly has a strong claim for the titles of the world's greatest player, greatest team and even the greatest stadium.
+SAO PAULO Brazilians like to say theirs is the country of soccer and it has certainly given the world strong candidates for the greatest player, the greatest team and even the greatest stadium.

-In the nation that will host the 2014 World Cup, however, fewer people go to see professional soccer matches than in China or the United States.
+In the nation that will host the next World Cup, however, fewer people go to see professional soccer matches than in China or the United States.

 With attendances falling further this year, Brazilian clubs are using different strategies to try to fill their grounds but they are hampered by antiquated stadiums, a lack of respect for fans, television stations that show every game live and insufficient policing and security.

-In the home of Pele, the legendary team that won the 1970 World Cup and Rio de Janeiro's giant Maracana stadium, just about everyone has a team and an opinion.
-But few actually go to support their side.
+In Brazil, just about everyone has a team and an opinion, but few actually go to support their side.

 "Lots of people confuse the phenomenon of the World Cup in Brazil with a true love of the game," said Juca Kfouri, one of Brazil's best-known sports writers.
 "Brazil is not a country where people love football.
 It is a country where people love to party around the World Cup."